up2014075/BIG_DATA/Main_CW_folder/README.md

 - *Categorical Cross-Entropy:* `Loss` function specifically designed for multi-class classification problems, that measures discrepancy between predicted probability distributions and true distributions that are represented through as one hot encoded vector.
 - *Convergence:* Referring to the condition where optimization alogrithm reaches a stable state.
 This seen with characteristics such as minimal changes in loss values between each epoch.
 This means model has adequetly learned the patterns.
 - *Augmnetation:* Is a method that adds more data by modifying current data through transformations.
 This increases the amount of data for training.
+- *Normalization:* This is when data is converted to a more standard/uniform format so that it can be easier to work with and analyze.